-The 2013 Scion FR-S ranks 1 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 6 published reviews and test drives of the Scion FR-S, and our analysis of reliability and safety data.
+The 2015 Scion FR-S ranks 4 out of 11 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Scion FR-S, as well as reliability and safety data.

 Other Cars to Consider

-The 2013 Scion FR-S seats four and has rear-wheel drive.
+The 2015 Scion FR-S seats four and has rear-wheel drive.
 A 2.0-liter four-cylinder engine and six-speed manual transmission are standard, while a six-speed automatic transmission is optional.
 The FR-S comes in one trim and sees minor changes for the 2015 model year, which include a revised suspension and standard automatic headlights.
 As a result, this overview uses applicable research and reviews from the 2013, 2014 and 2015 model years.

 Next Steps: Scion FR-S

-- Find low financing rates for the Scion FR-S
+- View the best prices for the 2015 Scion FR-S

 - See Affordable Sports Cars rankings